 - Somatic Nervous System (SNS) – Also referred to as the ‘Voluntary Nervous System’ which controls the voluntary movements of the body.

-- Enteric Nervous System (ENS) – relating to the gut
+- Enteric Nervous System (ENS) – Relating to the gut

-All the above subdivisions of the PNS have a sensory part which transmits information to the brain and spinal cord, and a motor part which transmits information to the body to drive an action.
+All the above subdivisions of the PNS have a sensory part which transmits information to the brain and spinal cord.
+They also have a motor part which transmits information to the body to drive an action.
 For example, the motor part of the SNS drives contraction of our skeletal muscles allowing our bodies to move.
 Whereas the motor part of the ANS drives contraction of smooth muscle (found in the arteries and the gut) and cardiac muscle (our heart muscle).
 The main difference being, the SNS works on a voluntary basis as mentioned above (i.e. we choose to move our arm), and the ANS works on an involuntary basis… it is automatic (or autonomic, hence the name) and all actions occur without us choosing or even really knowing about it (i.e. our heart beating).
 Cool, huh?!

 Function of the nervous system